clairelittle/comparative_synthesis_methods/README.md

-# comparative_synthesis_methods
+# comparative synthesis methods
-Code and data for the upcoming paper
+Code and data for the upcoming paper will appear here